brandmaier/onyxR/README.md

 # onyxR

-Calling Onyx GUI from R when using OpenMx or lavaan packages for SEM.
+An R package for calling Onyx GUI from R when using OpenMx or lavaan packages for Structural Equation Modelling.
+The package provides a simple onyx() function that takes either an OpenMx model or a lavaan model (either a fitted lavaan model or string specification).
+If a local onyx executable is available, its path can be passed to the function.
+Otherwise, it will attempt to download a copy of Onyx from the official repository.
+A recent version of JAVA (version 1.6+) is required to be installed on the system.

 ## Install